Copyright 2017 MillieAnne Lowe, Oceanside, California

 “Yes, Boss.
 All clear.
 No one else is around but the neighbors across the way are playing peek-a-boo.
 When I see them looking at us, they pull their curtains shut.
 A minute later, they’re peeking out again.”

 “I suggest we all settle down in the living room,” said Special Agent Parker.
-“It will be more comfortable there.
-We all have a lot to share and discuss.”
+“I need some room.
+We all have a lot to discuss.”

-“Robin, would you like some tea?” asked the Chief.
+“Robin, I’ll make you some tea,” said the Chief.

 “I’ll help you,” said Haley.